hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * None.
 I'm looking forward to having time today to study.

+06:27 Dinking around a little bit and now ready to study.

+07:15 It took a few minutes, but I started to focus on Hard 1 > Question 4.
+Now I'm going to take a break and walk outside in the sunshine.
+Let the diffuse mode take over for a bit and then return for more.
+Yes!